-According to the data, Counter Attack is more efficient than Short Pass, thoughbut the chance of Short Pass is higher than Counter Attack.

-We admit there are other tactics in soccer, but it is hard for us to summarize the characteristics of all the tacticsof. -And there are defend tactics we dismissed.
-The tactics rarely used we also dismissed because we believe tactics should be effective and hard to counter.
+According to the data, Counter Attack is more efficient than Short Pass, though Huskies use Short Pass more often than Counter Attacks.
+We admit there are other tactics in soccer, but it is hard for us to summarize the characteristics of all the tactics because of sufficient data.
+Meanwhile, there are some defensive tactics that we have dismissed.
+And we also dismiss rarely-used tactics because we believe tactics should be effective and hard to counter.

 Identify Indicators